lukasValentin/OBIA4RTM/README.md

 from OBIA4RTM import install
 install.install()
 ```
 This installation script will take care about the database setup (including the creation of tables and functions) and enable the required extensions.
-Moreover, it will copy some configuration files into a **OBIA4RTM configuration directory** in the user profile.
+Moreover, it will copy some configuration files into a **OBIA4RTM home directory** in the user profile.
 After having successfully run the installation script, OBIA4RTM is ready to use.

 Usage Instructions
 ------------------

 ### Configuring OBIA4RTM

-tbd
+OBIA4RTM has a set of configuration files which are important for running the software:

+- a configuration file that holds the **connection parameters of the PostgreSQL backend database** (*'postgres.ini'*).
+In case you want to use a different database instead of the default one, you have to set the connection parameters accordingly.

+- a **configuration file specifying the table and schema names in the database** (*'obia4rtm_backend.cfg'*).
+Most likely you will only have to change something in there in case you want to use additional database schemes.

+- a file that holds the soil spectra.
+Per default, the **soil spectra** offered by PyProsail are used (*'soil_relfectance.txt'*).
+However, it is also possible to add a custom soil spectrum in case, for instance, in-situ reference information for a specific region is available.
+Since the handling of external files is not very convenient it is `**planned to integrate the soil spectra directly into the OBIA4RTM database`**.

+- a file specifying the **parameterization of the ProSAIL lookup table(s)** (*'prosail.txt'*) per land use/ cover class.
+Since the handling of this configuration file is also not very convenient it is planned to change the layout of the file and the way the parameters are set in a future release of the software.

+- an additional file mapping the codes and semantic defintion of the **land cover/ land use classes** to be used in OBIA4RTM (*'landcover.cfg*).
+Whenever you are about to add a new land use/ cover class you have to change the information in this file.
+Most likely, however, this will be also changed in a future version of the software.

+All the files are located in the **`OBIA4RTM home directory`** which can be found in the user directory once OBIA4RTM was successfully installed (see section above).
+Most often users will want to chnage the ProSAIL configuration file since this file is essential for running the ProSAIL forward simulations and hence the derivation of plant parameters.
+Please note that the overall structure of the files must be maintained as otherwise I/O-related errors are very likely to occur.
+Therefore, it might be safer to keep a copy of the original files that came with the installation whenever you are changing something.

 ### Image Preprocessing